Last updated on May 3, 2021, and reviewed every weekday for accuracy.

 - Closure of museums and attractions;

 - Closure of tour and guide services;

-- Most public events and festivals have turned into virtual events or have been cancelled.
+- Public events and festivals have pivoted to becoming virtual events or have been cancelled.

 For additional COVID-19 related information, visit the following websites: